Kashrut

 If the meal to follow consists of poultry and not beef, there is no need for one to cleanse his mouth or wash his hands.
 (This is because mixing poultry with dairy is only rabbinically prohibited.)

 Although there is no halachic requirement to wait after eating dairy before eating meat, some wait an hour or half an hour, based on a statement found in the Zohar.
-(Zohar’s exact wording can be found in the commentary of the Vilna Gaon on Yoreh Deah 89:1.)
+(The Zohar’s exact wording can be found in the commentary of the Vilna Gaon on Yoreh Deah 89:1.)

 Isn’t the halachah different after eating hard cheese?

-Rema posits that if one wants to eat meat after eating hard cheese, he should wait for the amount of time that he waits after eating meat before eating dairy.
-Commentators note that Rema is only referring to hard, aged cheese, or pungent cheese, since such cheese adheres to the mouth or leaves an aftertaste, somewhat similar to meat.
+The Rema posits that if one wants to eat meat after eating hard cheese, he should wait the amount of time that he waits after eating meat before eating dairy.
+Commentators note that Rema is only referring to aged cheese, since such cheese adheres to the mouth, as well as to pungent cheese, which leaves a long aftertaste.
+These reasons mirror those of waiting after eating meat.

 Can meat and dairy be eaten at the same table?

-Meat and dairy may not be simultaneously present on the same table.
-This applies, though, only to a table upon which one eats; serving trays or serving tables are not subject to this rule (Shulchan Aruch Yoreh Deah 88:1) If this is the case, how can one eat dairy or meat at a public table or bench (e.g., at a public park) when someone at the other end of the table may possibly be eating something that would constitute mixing dairy and meat?
+Dairy and meat may not be simultaneously present on the same table (Shulchan Aruch Yoreh Deah 88:1) If this is the case, how can one eat dairy (or meat) at a public table or bench (e.g., at a public park) when someone at the other end of the table may be eating meat (or dairy)?

 The ban on having meat and dairy at the same table only pertains when the individuals eating are friendly with one another, as there is a concern that they may share their meals and inadvertently end up eating meat and dairy together.
-If they are strangers, or if they eat on place mats or place an object on the table to remind them that they should not share meals, they may eat at the same table.
-So, too, if a religious Jew is eating dairy at a table where another individual is eating non-kosher meat, there is no need for a place mat or any other “reminder,” as there is no concern that the former will eat the non-kosher meat.
+If they are strangers, or if they eat on placemats or they place an object on the table to remind them that they should not share meals, they may eat at the same table.
+If a religious Jew is eating dairy at a table where another individual is eating non-kosher meat, there is no need for a placemat or any other reminder, as there is no concern that the religious Jew will eat the non-kosher meat.

 In all cases—when transitioning from meat to dairy and from dairy to meat (as well as from dairy to poultry)—the table must be fully cleaned.
 The tablecloth and all dishes and cutlery must also be changed, of course.
 Bread used with a meat meal may not be used with a dairy meal and vice versa.
 (Thus, leftover challah that was used at a meat meal may not be used to make [dairy] French toast.)